 Purpose: Moves the viewport one step to the left in the virtual display, except when it is already at the first column.
 You can set the number of columns the viewport moves left or right in a single step.
-For help, see the "Viewport Movement
+For help, see "Viewport Movement Steps"

-Keypad: ■f ♦
+Keypad: ■f ◆